GrigorM-debug/GrigorM-debug/README.md

 ## About Me
 <div align="left">
   <img src="https://raw.githubusercontent.com/alsiam/alsiam/main/assets/programmer.gif" alt="Your Image" width="300" height="300" align="right">
-  <p align="left">I am currently studying Software Engineering at SoftUni with a passion to become a Back-end Developer.
+  <p align="left">📖 I am currently studying Software Engineering at SoftUni with a passion to become a Back-end Developer.
-Love to writing code and learning new features.
-Outside of the tech world, I'm involved in bodybuilding and a healthy lifestyle.</p>
+❤️ Love to writing code and learning new features.
+💪 Outside of the tech world, I'm involved in bodybuilding and a healthy lifestyle.</p>
 </div>
-#

 <br><br>
 ## Connect with Me